Hello, reader. For this article, I’m going to assume that you’re just the Average Joe who has a basic idea of the workings of organizational HR.

 • The job position incorporates business objectives:

-Goals are established with measurable metrics that are linked to the organization's stated purpose and mission as well as its quarterly and annual goals.
+Employee goals are established with measurable metrics that are linked to the organization's stated purpose and mission as well as its quarterly and annual goals.

 • Qualifications and abilities of candidates are described: